ImtiazVision/Java/Notes.md

 ### Topological Sort :

 **Topological Sort** : A topological sort is a linear ordering of vertices in a directed acyclic graph such that for every directed edge uv, vertex u comes before v in the ordering.In a directed acyclic graph, topological sort produces a linear ordering of vertices.

+### Program :

+**Program** : A program is a sequence of instructions that are executed by a computer.
+It is a sequence of statements that are executed by a computers operating system to accomplish a specific task.